workingDog/nendohakari/README.md

-**Nendo Hakari** is an iPhone and an iPad App to calculate the amount of clay you need for your ceramic work.
+**Nendo Hakari** is is an iPad and iPhone App to calculate the amount of clay you need for your ceramic work.
 It has a simple interface where the user can draw the desired shapes of the various clay components.
-The tool is mainly for those creating ceramic works made of different coloured parts, such as in Nerikomi.
+The tool is mainly for those creating ceramic works made of different coloured parts, such as in Nerikomi. **Nendo Hakari** is most convenient when used on iPad using a stylus.

 ![icon1](images/pot-180.png)

 # **Nendo Hakari App**

-**Nendo Hakari** for iPhone and iPad is free and will soon be available on the [Apple Store]().
+**Nendo Hakari** for iPads and iPhones is free and will soon be available on the [Apple Store]().

 ![icon2](images/app-store.jpg)